ChelloX/BuegelTest/WoPeD-Installer/build-tools/Readme.txt

-WoPeD (Workflow Petrinet Designer) is an easy-to-use tool to draw, manage, simulate and analyse workflow process definitions using an extended Petrinet notation called "workflow nets".
+WoPeD (Workflow Petrinet Designer) is an easy-to-use tool to draw, manage, simulate and analyse workflow process definitions using an extended Petri net notation called "workflow nets".

-Copyright (C) 2003-2006
+Copyright (C) 2003-2007

 Contact
 -------